 The Tudor Revival residence at 4140 North Illinois Street was built in 1925 by Guy Alwyn Wainwright (1889-1956) and Jeanette Harvey Wainwright (1894-1949).
 At the time the recently-wed couple built their new home, Guy Wainwright was vice president and general manager of the Diamond Chain Company.
-He went on to become president of the company in 1931 and chairman of the board in 1955.
+He went on to become president of Diamond Chain in 1931 and chairman of the board in 1955.

 Incorporated in 1890 as the Indianapolis Steel Castings Company by Charles E. Test, Arthur C. Newby, Edward C. Fletcher, and Glen C. Howe, the firm's roller chains were originally created for bicycles, which were the latest craze in the 1880s.
+By the turn of the century, however, the founders' interests had turned to automobiles.
 In 1905, the corporation was purchased by Guy Wainwright’s father, Lucius Morton Wainwright (1860-1931), who renamed it Diamond Chain Company and expanded its products to serve other industries.

 Diamond chains were used in the Wright Brothers’ first flying machine and in Henry Ford’s first automobile.
 Today, the company’s products serve a diverse range of manufacturing enterprises.
 The Wainwrights owned Diamond Chain from 1905 until 1950, when it was sold to American Steel Foundries (now known as Amsted Industries).